Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Simulation Results

 \section{Simulation Results}

 In this section, we experimentally corroborate the effectiveness of our proposed certification methods.
-We first perform the partitioned LP relaxation on an IRIS classification network and show that our proposed partitioning scheme is able to generate a robustness certificate which was previously unattainable.
-We then compute the SDP and partitioned SDP on the same network and compare to the LP results.
-Finally, we explore the effectiveness of partitioning the LP and SDP as the network grows in size, namely, as the number of inputs and the number of layers independently increase.
-All experiments are performed using \textsc{Matlab} and CVX on a standard laptop with a 2.9 GHz quad-core i7 processor.
+We first perform single-hidden layer LP branch-and-bound on moderately-sized benchmark datasets and find that our derived branching scheme beats the current state-of-the-art.
+We then compute the SDP and branched SDP, and compare to the LP results.
+Next, we explore the effectiveness of branching on the LP and SDP as networks grow in size, namely, as the number of inputs and the number of layers independently increase.
+Finally, we compare our multi-layer LP branching heuristic to the state-of-the-art on large-scale certification problems from the $\alpha,\beta$-CROWN benchmarks and VNN competition benchmarks \citep{wang2021beta,bak2021second}.
+The experiments in Sections~\ref{sec: partitioned_lp_results},~\ref{sec: partitioned_sdp_results}, and~\ref{sec: effectiveness_as_network_grows} are performed on a standard laptop computer using Tensorflow 2.5 in Python 3.9.
+Training of networks is done using the Adam optimizer \citep{kingma2014adam}, and certifications are performed using MOSEK in CVXPY \citep{diamond2016cvxpy}.
+The experiments in Section~\ref{sec: deep_nn_results} are conducted on a desktop computer equipped with an Nvidia 4080 GPU, using PyTorch 2.0.1 and Python 3.11.